cockroachlabs/cockroachdb-runbook-template/routine-maintenance/node-remove.md

 8. The decommission command *leaves the CRDB process alive* on decommissioned nodes at the end.
 Shut down the CockroachDB process on decommissioned hosts by sending a shutdown signal (e.g. SIGTERM) to the CRDB process or use Linux service manager if the CRDB process is running as a service.
 This has to be done locally on all Old Region’s nodes.
 Disable the CockroachDB service, if used, to prevent it from inadvertently re-starting.
+If the underlying server, VM or a container will be re-used as a new cluster node, the decommissioned node's store directory needs to be manually cleared.